 The story goes like this.
 The Marx Brothers, noting the money being made in movies, formed a company called Caravel Comedies to produce their own two-reel shorts and grab a piece of the action.
 They each pitched in a thousand dollars, as did two co-investors called Al Posen and Max Lippman.
-So did Jo Swerling, who wrote the script.
+So did Jo Swerling, who wrote the script [and later that for Lifeboat].
 Kyle Crichton, in his biography The Marx Brothers (1950), names a further investor: “their friend Nathan (Nucky) Sachs” who, he says, “gathered in $6,000 with laughable ease”.
 Hector Arce, in his biography Groucho (1979), favours ‘Nuck’ over ‘Nucky’ and, more importantly, posits a friendship with the Brothers stretching right back “to their days on Ninety-Third Street”.

 We should pause here to add two other names, who don’t crop up in most accounts.
 Arce gives us Oscar Mirantz as a kibitzer.
 (Strangely, he casts Sachs in this role also.)
 ‘Mike’ Mirantz was the husband of the cousin of Chico’s wife Betty: he and his wife are the ‘Aunt Flo and Uncle Mike’ that Maxine Marx mentions staying with at various points in her memoir Growing Up With Chico (1980).
 Mike’s descendants have confirmed that he is the figure with the doleful face stood next to Zeppo in the famous Humor Risk group portrait, as confirmed by this exclusive shot of he and Flo in 1923: